gabo-di/AquaCrop.jl/paper/paper.md

 # Comparison to original implementation

+We decided to reimplement the full source code of the model rather than simply providing a wrapper to the original software (though we do this too, see below).
+The most important reason was that we needed to modify the structure to enable better interoperability when coupling the model to other software.
+In addition, a native Julia implementation allows a better integration with other Julia libraries, as well as allowing researchers who are familiar with Julia but not with Fortran to work with the model code.
+In our reimplementation, we followed a two-layered approach:

-The core code of `AquaCrop.jl` was translated verbatim from the original Fortran implementation, which allows us to quickly integrate changes and updates to the original `AquaCrop` code. `AquaCrop.jl` supports the original input file formats, and is tested to ensure its output conforms to that of the original software.
+The core code of `AquaCrop.jl` was translated verbatim from the original Fortran implementation, which allows us to quickly integrate changes and updates to the original `AquaCrop` code. `AquaCrop.jl` supports the original input file formats, and is tested to ensure its output conforms to that of the original software (using the data files in the `extended-tests` branch).

 On top of this core code, we developed a wrapper layer with an API that improves the interoperability of `AquaCrop.jl` when used as a package with other software.